vns25/Computer-Networks/README.md

 # Computer-Networks

-Python Projects from Intro To Computer Networks Class:
+**Python Projects from CS356 (Intro To Computer Networks) Class**

 1) HW1: A client and server program using UDP socket.
+2) HW2: A client and server program that determines the Rount-Trip Time to server and sends a ping request to the server using network byte order.
+3) HW3: